fchauvel/flap/README.md

 ## Installation

-FLaP *requires* Python 3 (3.3, 3.4, 3.5 and 3.6 are tested).
-Python
+FLaP *requires* Python 3 (3.6, 3.6, 3.8 and 3.9 are tested).
-3.2 is not compatible anymore.
 The easiest way to install latest official release is to use pip using:
 ```shell-session
 $ pip install flap